PhoenixTales/phoenix-docs/vision/gothic-defined.md

 title: Gothic defined
 ---

 # Gothic defined

 ```
 Author: Flosha    Written: 18.10.2022
                   Changed: 30.11.2022
 ```

 In order to create a gothic drama we have to define what "Gothic" is.
 Gothic is not just a specific game and its underlying concept, it was also an attempt to initiate a genre of gothic-like games.
-GOTHIC is supposed to be "another kind of fantasy".
+GOTHIC is supposed to be "another kind of fantasy", as written in a Gothic promotion booklet.

 > Common Fantasy is very simple (...) divided into black & white, good & evil.
 Fantasy is neat, clean and colourful.
 GOTHIC is different.
 GOTHIC is gloomy.
 GOTHIC is dark.
 GOTHIC is mystical.
 GOTHIC is strange.
 GOTHIC is dangerous.
 GOTHIC is not a 3D-realtime-Fantasy-RPG.
 It's a 3D-realtime-GOTHIC-RPG.

-Based on these descriptions we can deduce several characteristics of GOTHIC as "the other kind of fantasy" that defines GOTHIC as a genre.
+Based on these descriptions we can deduce several characteristics of GOTHIC as "the other kind of fantasy" that define GOTHIC as a genre.

 GOTHIC is...